Eschatologue/CM_wiki/docs/glossary.md

 ### D20 Test

-D20 Tests encompass the three main d20 rolls of the game: ability checks, attack rolls, and saving throws.
+D20 Tests encompass the three main d20 rolls of the game: **Ability Checks**, **Attack Rolls**, and **Saving Throws**.
 If something in the game affects D20 Tests, it affects all three of these rolls.
 The DM determines whether a D20 Test is warranted in a given circumstance.

+It is comprised of three types of roll.

+#### Ability Check

+An :d20-check: **Ability Check** is a D20 Test that represents using one of the six abilities—or a specific skill associated with an ability—to overcome a challenge.

+#### Attack Roll

+An :d20-attack: **Attack Roll** is a D20 Test that represents making an attack with a weapon, an Unarmed Strike (Damage), or a spell.

+#### Saving Throw

+A :d20-save: **Saving Throw**—also called a save—represents an attempt to avoid or resist a threat.
+You normally make a saving throw only when a rule requires you to do so, but you can decide to fail the save without rolling.
+The result of a save is detailed in the effect that allowed it.
+If a target is forced to make a save and lacks the ability score used by it, the target automatically fails.

 ---